Storeria

 Storeria is a genus of snakes in the subfamily Natricinae of the family Colubridae.
 The genus is endemic to North America and Central America.
-The genus consists of five species, four of which are known as brown snakes, and the other of which is known as the redbelly snake.
+The genus consists of five species, four of which are known as brown snakes, and one of which is known as the redbelly snake.
+These snakes, which are non-venomous, are not to be confused with highly venomous Australian brown snakes from the genus Pseudonaja.

 Geographic range

 Species in the genus Storeria are found in the eastern half of the United States and southern Canada and range south through Mexico and northern Central America.

 Etymology

 The genus is named in honor of American physician and naturalist David Humphreys Storer (1804–1891).

 Description

 As their common names imply, most snakes of the genus Storeria are a variant of brown in color.
 The brown can vary depending on locale, to be almost a brick red in color, to nearly black.
 They sometimes have a lighter-colored stripe down the center of the back, and small black blotches along the body, and just behind the head.
 The underside is usually lighter brown-colored, yellow, or in the case of the redbelly snake, reddish in color.
 They rarely grow beyond 13 in in total length (including tail).

 One of the best means of identification is by scalation.
 The dorsal scales are keeled, the head has no loreal scale, and the postnasal scale touches the preocular scale.
 So, only two scales are between the nasal opening and the eye.
 Sexually mature males will reach a SVL of 118 mm and females will reach 126 mm.